myWAveModel/WAM/README.md

 # WAM
 Official repository for the third-generation spectral WAve Model WAM

-This is a version of WAM with integrated OASIS coupler but can also be used as stand-alone.
+In this branch of WAM the OASIS coupler is integrated but can also be used as stand-alone.